saashimi/prog_notes/python_notes.md

 #### Closures
 Think of closures as the local scope "closing over" the objects it needs, preventing them from being garbage collected.
 Refer to `__closure__` method.

+It helps to think of local functions as lambdas that are much more general and powerful.

 ```python
 def enclosing():
     x = 'closed over'